YixinGuo0921/libuthread/REPORT.md

 Doubly linked lists were specifically chosen since it would allow elements to
 see the node behind *and* in front of them.
 This was essential for ensuring
-that queue_delete() functions properly; that is, if a node is deleted,
+that `queue_delete()` properly functions; that is, if a node is deleted,
-it must know its adjacent nodes in order to reassign their pointers to one
+it must know both of its adjacent nodes in order to reassign their pointers to
-another.
+one another.
 The sources used for creating the FIFO queue are as follows:

 [Doubly Linked Lists](https://www.tutorialspoint.com/data_structures_algorithms/doubly_linked_list_algorithm.htm)
 [Deletion in a Linked List](https://www.geeksforgeeks.org/deletion-in-linked-list/)